 God of light and truth, we ask you to be with the people in Germany.

-Take away any barriers to your grace that causes division among them.
+Take away any barriers to your grace that cause division among them.

 Give light, hope and strength to those who are struggling.
 We ask you to give spaces of love and power to those against whom this evil is directed.